 We’ve all been there – steadily losing weight for a while, working hard, sticking to a plan, and it’s working well.
-We’re losing weight, our bodies are becoming more toned, we feel great and our confidence is soaring.
-And then one day, it all stops.
-We’re still eating the same, but our weight loss stops.
-In some cases, we even start gaining weight, while still dieting and working hard.
+We’re losing weight, our bodies are becoming more toned, we feel great, and our confidence is soaring.
+And then, one day, it all stops.
+We’re still eating the same, but our weight loss has stopped.
+Sometimes, we even start gaining weight while still dieting and working hard.

-While this has happened to everyone that has ever tried to lose weight, it’s still awful.
-It’s easy to feel down, and like you’ve been wasting time.
+While this has happened to everyone who has tried to lose weight, it’s still awful.
+It’s easy to feel down and like you’ve been wasting time.
 It’s easier still to give up.
-If you are going to gain weight dieting, what is the point?
+If you are going to gain weight while dieting, what is the point?

 Well, the good news is, this standstill doesn’t have to be forever.
-The bad news is, to get through it, you might have to make some changes.
-Here are five things that you can try to get your weight loss back on track.
+The bad news is that you might have to make some changes to get through it.
+Here are five things you can try to get your weight loss back on track.

 If your weight loss has stopped, the first thing that you need to do is reassess.
 Ask yourself if you still need to lose weight.
 Are you healthy?
 Is your fitness improving?
 Do you only want to lose more to meet unhealthy goals?
 Sometimes a standstill is our body’s way of telling us it is where it needs to be.